googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 -   **They have labels**.

     At least a *primary category label* (start with `I`).
+Further information about labels below.

     E.g <mark class=grey>I Font bug</mark>.
-Further information below.

--   **There should be a new issue for any new project commissioned** even before delivery from the designer
+-   **There should be a new issue for any new project commissioned**

+    And that even before delivery from the designer.
 These should have the label <mark class="green">commissioned</mark> and **should be into a milestone**.
 A non-commisioned project’s issue is assigned to a milestone if we plan to take care of it.

 -   **Issues in milestones should be assigned to an onboarder.**